appacademy-prep-work/appacademy-prep-work.github.io/_includes/technical-interview.md

 problems and communicate about code.

 This will include solo timed coding challenges along with some pair programming.
+You may use Ruby, JavaScript, Python, or Java.
 We will be using a webcam to video-chat over Skype (plus a browser-based text editor to write code together).
 There's no need to dress up, but you should come well prepared.

-Unless otherwise stated, you will have the option to code in Ruby, Python, JavaScript or Java.
-Don't get discouraged if you fail to complete a problem during the interview.
-We accept partial solutions, and overall logic is more important to us than exact syntax.

 Watch these short videos to learn more: